andrewpaliga/barbershop-app/docs/BOOKING_BUTTON_SETUP.md

 ### Button doesn't appear
 - Make sure you've enabled the app embed in Theme Settings → App embeds
-- Check that your button has the class `barbershop-booking-btn` or attribute `data-open-booking-modal`
+- Check that your button has the class `simplybook-booking-btn` or attribute `data-open-booking-modal`

 ### Button appears but doesn't work when clicked
 - Verify the app embed is enabled and active